Response

 to specify multiple headers to be added to the response:

-from expanse.http.responder import Responder
+from expanse.http.helpers import json

 from expanse.http.response import Response

-return responder.json("Hello world!", 200).with_headers(
+return json("Hello world!", 200).with_headers(

 {"X-Header-One": "Value", "X-Header-Two": "Value"}